Permalinks for references are available in the HTML version of this article.

 Orr, J., The Victim as Hero: Ideologies of Peace and National Identity in Post-war Japan (Honolulu: University of Hawaii Press, 2001).

-Reedy, S. M., Mechanism of State Control: An Historical Study of the Treatment of the Pacific War in Japanese High School History Books from 1945 to 1995 (unpublished Doctor of Education thesis), the University of San Francisco: California, 1999.
+Reedy, S. M., Mechanism of State Control: An Historical Study of the Treatment of the Pacific War in Japanese High School History Books from 1945 to 1995 (unpublished Doctor of

 - Brock, Pacifism: In Europe to 1914, pp. 3-5. ↩